anthonykasza/crypto-terms/README.md

 Proof-of-capacity
 Proof-of-importance - ?

 Token - a cryptocurrency which runs over a layer-1 or layer-2 network.
 Many tokens run on top of the Ethereum network.
+In its most literal form, a token is a smart contract that implements the ERC20 standard and is published on a blockchain. the contract keeps track of things like, the total supply of the token and which address have what balance.

 Equity token - a fungible token which represents equity in an underlying asset, for example the stock of a company, or the shares of an equity/liquidity pool.